– Gustave Flaubert quote in Alaine de Bottom’s The Art of Travel

 Forward your snail mail to a friend or family member: Most services now offer to send your bills electronically, but for everything else, have them sent to a trusted friend or family member.

-Backup Important Documents: E-mail yourself or use a service like Legacy Locker to store important documents and copies of your passport, credit cards (make sure to get the back copied too with the international lost & stolen number), and immunization records.
-Legacy Locker is more secure than e-mail and you can store all your online login/passwords as well.
-If you pass away while traveling, Legacy Locker will hand over your online assets to a beneficiary.
-This sounds a little morbid but it’s actually a great idea given how much of our lives we manage online.
+Backup Important Documents: E-mail yourself or use a service like LastPass to store important documents and copies of your passport, credit cards (make sure to get the back copied too with the international lost & stolen number), and immunization records.
+LastPass is more secure than e-mail and you can store all your online login/passwords as well.

 Figure out your banking strategy abroad: I recommend you keep most of your money in separate “safe” bank account or an investment account, and don’t take the safe account debit card with you abroad.
 Make online transfers from that account to a separate bank account as needed.
 This way, if your debit card is stolen, there is no way you will be completely wiped out.